-Environmental That provides a mechanism for land use management, additional to management existing statutory land use controls, whereby Council may give effect to overlay Zone specific guidelines in a spatial development framework or policy plan or address a specific management issue.
+Means the regulation of land use management in addition to existing statutory land use controls, whereby Council may give effect to specific guidelines in a spatial development framework or policy plan or address a specific management issue.

+Erf (erven)

-Erf (erven)A plot(s) of land in urban and suburban areas zoned for the development of residential, commercial and industrial buildings.
+A plot(s) of land in urban and suburban areas zoned for the development of residential, commercial and industrial buildings.

+Fire Brigade Services Act

-Fire Brigade Means the Fire Brigade Services Act, No. 99 of 1987
+Means the Fire Brigade Services Act, No. 99 of 1987